psychemedia/finn-resources/src/how-oisin-named.md

 "No one, but a deer that loved me, and that I loved."

-"Ah me !" cried Fionn in anguish, "tell mc your tale, my son."
+"Ah me !" cried Fionn in anguish, "tell me your tale, my son."

 "A dark stern man came often after us, and he used to speak with the deer.
 Sometimes he talked gently and softly and coaxingly, but at times again he would shout loudly and in a harsh, angry voice.
 But whatever way he talked the deer would draw away from him in dread, and he always left her at last furiously."